Instant Pot Baby Back Ribs

 - Baby back ribs – You can use another kind of pork ribs, but we’ve tested this recipe with baby back ribs several times and found that they result in fall-apart-tender ribs every time.
 Two racks (about 2 to 2 1/2 pounds each) will fit in a 6- or 8-quart Instant Pot.
 Look for them to go on sale and stock up!
 You can freeze them until you’re ready to use.

 - Our special rub – This includes salt (which tenderizes the meat), ground black pepper, garlic powder, paprika, cayenne, and pure maple syrup.
 These combine to make a paste that you’ll rub all over the ribs.
-Bonus: Place the rubbed ribs in the fridge for 24-48 hours before pressure cooking to enhance the flavor and tenderness of the meat.
+Tip: Place the rubbed ribs in the fridge for 24-48 hours before pressure cooking to enhance the flavor and tenderness of the meat.

 Keep just a few key tips in mind when preparing ribs in the Instant Pot, and you’ll end up with fall-off-the-bone tender ribs with the perfect outside texture.